 - Fruits and vegetables should be organic as much as possible.

-- For the Turkey eaters: Keep in mind that the healthiest and tastiest turkeys have a 100% organic non-GMO feed, are free-range – free of antibiotics, synthetic hormones, preservatives, and pesticides.
+- For the turkey eaters: Keep in mind that the healthiest and tastiest turkeys are 100% organic, free-range, and antibiotics /hormone-free.

 It’s not all about the Food!